 The Company has updated its Code of Business Conduct and Ethics and has initiated an ongoing training program to help ensure employees understand and comply with the Code.
 The Company continues to enhance the program to provide extensive communications and training to employees across the entire organization regarding the importance of integrity and accountability.

-The Company has established a process to identify and address internal control weaknesses through the internal control function.
+The Company has established a process to identify and address internal control weaknesses throughout the control environment.

 Skillset and Competency: